youssef20031/Ywai/README.md

 ## Quick facts

-- this is my first implementation of an ai using python
+- this is my first implementation of an AI using python
 ## How to run the program

 - just run ywai.py using python3 (python3 ywai.py)